kblanchfield/final-project/README.md

 Final project at Technigo bootcamp 2018.

-COLLECT THE STARS
+✨ COLLECT THE STARS 💫

-Tell us where you are and we'll let you know if it'll be a clear sky to see the stars and which constellations you could see tonight.
+Tell us where in the world you are and we'll let you know if it'll be a clear sky to see the stars and which constellations you could see tonight.

 You can log in to save your collected stars and update your collection when you've seen a new one.

-Frontend: React, d3.js, google-maps-react, moment, particles.js, prop-types, styled-components

-Backend: node.js, express, mongodb
+Most of us will need to travel to see all constallations - only countries along the equator have all constallations pass across the sky.

+Built with node, mongodb, docker.